sage-code/maj/alphabet.md

 **Modified: c**

-Te Letter "c" sounds like Latvian "c" not English "c".
+Maj letter "c" sounds like Latvian "c" not English "c".
 It sounds like "ts" in English word "cats".
 The best IPA sound is: `t͡s` To make this sound you put you tang in "t" position and make a pitch sound "s" instead.

 **IPA practice**
 * ceba = ENG: "cerebellum" => IPA: "t͡seba"